paddelcourt/t2sql-lakehouse/README.md

 Go to [http:localhost:8080](http:localhost:8080) to see the Airflow UI.
 Username and password are both `airflow`.

+## Test Text To SQL

+Follow the steps on the notebook which will:
+1. Query the Iceberg table with Duckdb connected to Minio S3
+2. Generate an [M-Schema](https://github.com/XGenerationLab/M-Schema) to be used as prompt template for Text to SQL
+3. Inference with XGenerationLab/XiYanSQL-QwenCoder-7B-2504 model

 ## Architecture

 This data engineering project, includes the following: